-In programmatic native advertising, brands buy impressions through a demand side platform (DSP), while publishers sell ad space through a supply side platform (SSP).
+In programmatic native advertising, brands buy impressions through a demand-side platform (DSP), while publishers sell ad space through a supply-side platform (SSP).
 These two platforms match up in real-time through native advertising platforms.
 Programmatic advertising offers guaranteed impressions i.e. the price of impressions is pre-agreed by both parties before the ad goes live on the publisher’s website.
-It allows RTB on impressions so that brands can optimise and enhance their campaign any time.
+It allows RTB on impressions so that brands can optimize and enhance their campaign at any time.

 Programmatic advertising has immense potential.
 The use of AI in this field will lead to more dynamic and personalized campaigns, with laser precision targeting.
 At Alkye, we help our clients with Programmatic Advertising strategy as part of our digital advertising service to help them meet their advertising needs and business objectives.